digitaltrails/piKam/README.md

 # piKam - Raspberry Pi Kivy User Interface

 ## Recent changes

+#### 2014/01/20
+* The user interface app can now be run on the Raspberry Pi without running the server (limited by Kivy bugs - see Issues).
+* The app now has horizontal and vertical layouts (configuration switch).

 #### 2014/01/12
 * Now with live/zombie preview.
 * Eliminated to need to write thumbnails and previews to disk.